-where we first choose input and output kernels $k_{\mathcal{X}}$ and $k_{\mathcal{Y}}$, yielding $\textbf{K}_{Y}^{(ij)} = k_{\mathcal{Y}}(y_i, y_j)$, $\textbf{K}_{Y'}^{(ij)} = k_{\mathcal{Y}}(y'_i, y'_j)$, $\textbf{K}_{YY'}^{(ij)} = k_{\mathcal{Y}}(y_i, y'_j)$, $\textbf{K}_{X}^{(ij)} = k_{\mathcal{X}}(x_i, x_j)$, $\textbf{K}_{X'}^{(ij)} = k_{\mathcal{X}}(x'_i, x'_j)$, $\textbf{k}_{X}(\cdot)$ = $[k_{\mathcal{X}}(x_1, \cdot), ... , k_{\mathcal{X}}(x_m, \cdot)]^{T}$, $\textbf{k}_{X'}(\cdot)$ = $[k_{\mathcal{X}}(x'_1, \cdot), ... , k_{\mathcal{X}}(x'_m, \cdot)]^{T}$, $\textbf{W}_{X} = (\textbf{K}_{X} + n\lambda\textbf{I}_n)^{-1}$ and $\textbf{W}_{X'} = (\textbf{K}_{X'} + m\lambda'\textbf{I}_m)^{-1}$
+where we first choose input and output kernels $k_{\mathcal{X}}$ and $k_{\mathcal{Y}}$, yielding $\textbf{K}_{Y}^{(ij)} = k_{\mathcal{Y}}(y_i, y_j)$, $\textbf{K}_{Y'}^{(ij)} = k_{\mathcal{Y}}(y'_i, y'_j)$, $\textbf{K}_{YY'}^{(ij)} = k_{\mathcal{Y}}(y_i, y'_j)$, $\textbf{K}_{X}^{(ij)} = k_{\mathcal{X}}(x_i, x_j)$, $\textbf{K}_{X'}^{(ij)} = k_{\mathcal{X}}(x'_i, x'_j)$, $\textbf{k}_{X}(\cdot)$ = $[k_{\mathcal{X}}(x_1, \cdot), ... , k_{\mathcal{X}}(x_n, \cdot)]^{T}$, $\textbf{k}_{X'}(\cdot)$ = $[k_{\mathcal{X}}(x'_1, \cdot), ... , k_{\mathcal{X}}(x'_m, \cdot)]^{T}$, $\textbf{W}_{X} = (\textbf{K}_{X} + n\lambda\textbf{I}_n)^{-1}$ and $\textbf{W}_{X'} = (\textbf{K}_{X'} + m\lambda'\textbf{I}_m)^{-1}$

-Both $\lambda$ and $\lambda'$ are regularizing hyperparameters that we set to 0.1 throughout this paper.
+Both $\lambda$ and $\lambda'$ are regularizers that we set to 0.1 throughout this paper.
 We study the effect of $\lambda$ in Appendix \ref{app:hyp-study}.

-\subsubsection{Theoretical Guarantees of MCMD}
+\subsubsection{Theoretical guarantees of MCMD}

-\cite{park2020measure} provide a handful of theoretical guarantees associated with the MCMD.
-The most relevant to our work (Theorem 5.2 in the original paper) is restated below, with adjustments to match our notation:
+\citet{park2020measure} provide a handful of theoretical guarantees associated with the MCMD.
+We restate the most relevant to our work (Theorem 5.2 in the original paper), adjusted to match our notation:

 \begin{theorem} Suppose $k_\mathcal{X}$ and $k_\mathcal{Y}$ are characteristic kernels.
-Also suppose that the probability measures associated with $X$ and $X'$ in the conditioning space, $P_X$ and $P_X'$, are absolutely continuous with respect to each other.
+Also suppose that the probability measures associated with $X$ and $X'$ in the conditioning space, $P_X$ and $P_{X'}$, are absolutely continuous with respect to each other.
 Finally, suppose that $P_{Y|X}$ and $P_{Y'|X'}$ admit regular versions.
 Then $\text{MCMD}(P_{Y|X}, P_{Y'|X'}, \cdot) = 0$ almost everywhere if and only if the set of conditioning inputs $\{x \mid x \in \mathcal{X}, \exists \text{ } y \in \mathcal{Y} \text{ s.t. } P_{Y|X=x}(y) \neq P_{Y'|X'=x}(y) \}$ has probability zero. \end{theorem}

-This is a useful theorem, and as stated by \cite{park2020measure}, does not have restrictive assumptions.
+This is a useful theorem, without restrictive assumptions.
 We note that the guarantees are given in terms of $\text{MCMD}(P_{Y|X}, P_{Y'|X'}, \cdot)$ and not the estimate $\widehat{\text{MCMD}^2}$.
-However, if we also assume bounded kernels (once again, not restrictive), \cite{park2020measure} provide several desirable convergence properties with their estimate (see Theorems 4.4, 4.5 in their paper) that give us confidence in employing the MCMD as a measure of congruence.
+However, if we also assume bounded kernels, we obtain several desirable convergence properties of this estimate (see Theorems 4.4, 4.5 in \cite{park2020measure}) that give us confidence in employing the MCMD as a measure of congruence.